Birdwatching, Costa Blanca

 Next, deactivate the stingers: Rinsing with vinegar for at least 30 seconds works for some species, while a paste of baking soda and seawater works for sings caused by Portuguese man-of-war and sea nettle jellyfish.

-Finally, relieve pain by soaking the sting in hot water for at least 20 minutes.
-(Note: Despite the folklore, urinating on a jellyfish sting may actually cause the stingers to release more venom, rather than providing relief.
-Keep your pee to yourself, people.)
+Note: Despite the folklore, urinating on a jellyfish sting may actually cause the stingers to release more venom, rather than providing relief.
+Keep your pee to yourself.

 If there is continued swelling, or itchiness, apply a light steroid cream e.g. Hydrocortisone eczema cream.